Coomera Connector Stage 1, Coomera to Nerang

 Key milestones

-- September 2021: Stage 1 reference project and business case approved by the Queensland Government.
+- September 2021: Project and business case approved by the Queensland Government.

-- 18 February 2022: Stage 1 reference project and business case approved by Infrastructure Australia.
+- February 2022: Project and business case approved by Infrastructure Australia.

-- Public Environment Report released for public comment
+- Late 2022: Public Environment Report released for public comment.

 - Environmental approvals granted

-- Stage 1 North main road construction started
+- Stage 1 North main construction works started.

-- 2023: Stage 1 Central main road construction to start.
+- September 2024: Stage 1 Central main construction works started.

-- 2024: Stage 1 South main road construction to start.
+- June 2025: Stage 1 South main construction works started.

 Coomera Connector (Stage 1) project map